 My biggest strength is my ability to listen and transform your memories into a colourful, passionate and true reflection of your loved one.
 I then present your memories in a humorous, professional manner, while maintaining the dignity and respect of your loved one.

 Let me take care of your loved one’s tribute in a relaxed and informal setting, to give you the service which your family desire.

-My name is Patsy Kelly, my role within the company as a funeral service operative keeps me very busy.
+My name is Patsy Foster, my role within the company as project manager keeps me very busy.

 I have worked within the company since June 2013.
 I assist the funeral director’s day to day with funeral checks prior to funerals taking place and I am regularly seen out driving the hearse and limousines.

 My objective is to maintain a high standard of operations within the company, make sure every funeral is carried out correctly as per the family’s’ wishes.